 As a result, depression spread across Dutch society even faster than the virus.
 Well, as a self-employed person, I simply couldn’t afford passiveness.
 Business is based on relations, and once your fridge is empty, you have no choice but to act.
 As a result, I was one of the few people in my network who exhibited initiative and actively contacted others despite the overall apathy around me.

 I also see myself smiling more often than before.
 After launching a YT channel, I finally noticed that I simply have a resting bitch face.
 I am also simply happier than before.
 Of course, new problems have arisen in the meantime.
 But at the same time, some problems and blockades that I had before have disappeared.
 The mistakes I commit now are my own mistakes – no one can block my career or creativity anymore.
 That’s a huge advantage!

-Lastly, I noticed some signs of reverse aging.
+Lastly, I noticed some signs of reverse ageing.
 Eight years ago, after my wedding was called off, my hair turned white and stayed like that for years.
-I heard that graying hair is reversible, but I didn’t believe it—until I saw it to my very eyes.
+I heard that greying hair is reversible, but I didn’t believe it—until I saw it to my very eyes.

 I still have some dark-grey hair on my head, but it is way less visible than before.
 All the white hair has completely disappeared in the past two years, and I am hopeful that the grey hair will slowly disappear.

 As a young girl, I used to have horrible ways of communicating.
 It might be partly due to the Polish culture where people—and, especially, women—are prompted to not openly share their thoughts and intentions.
 Or even, to pose for someone else than they are.
 Quite naturally, this led to many misunderstandings and disappointments in the process.